Using clear sacks

-We will not collect clear sacks that have general refuse or garden waste in them.
+Our crews are asked not to collect clear sacks that have general refuse or garden waste in them.

-Putting the wrong items in clear sacks can lead to the reprocessing plant rejecting a whole lorry load, which is a waste of everybody's time and effort.
+Putting the wrong items in your clear sacks can lead to the reprocessing plant rejecting a whole lorry load of recycling, which is a waste of everybody's time and effort.

 What can go in your clear sacks

 You can put most recyclable waste in your clear sacks, such as: